Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-During the week, children on Bader 5 at Boston Children's Hospital have a structured day.
+During the week, children on the IPS unit at Boston Children's Hospital have a structured day.
 Their schedule provides time for school, groups and individual and family therapy.
 Special arrangements for visiting can be made to accommodate parents' schedules or to coordinate a visit with a planned family meeting.

 6:30 a.m. - 8 a.m.

 Wake up.
 Monitor vital signs.
 Get ready for the day.